77Vincent/vinslider/README.md

 ### percentGutter : Number
 > Turn the normal pixel unit gutter into a percentage one.

-> *NOTE*: Only works when the gutter is also declared, if not, no effect or error will be met.
+> *NOTE: Only works when the gutter is also declared, if not, no effect or error will be met*.

 ### startFrom: Number
 > Determining from which item the slider or carousel starts.

-> NOTE: The first item will be an index of 0 and so on.
-If the value is greater than the total number of items or less than 0, it will still start from 0.
+> *NOTE: The first item will be an index of 0 and so on.
+If the value is greater than the total number of items or less than 0, it will still start from 0*.

 ### moveBy : Number
 > How many items will be passed by each event: auto playing, controller, scrolling.
 (By default the value is 1)